School District Profile

 The Board of Education has been fortunate to have a community supportive to the district’s needs.
 A very active Parent Teacher Association (PTA) and Benjamin Foundation For Educational Excellence have become the primary fundraising groups for students and staff alike and are also the focal points of parental involvement.
 The PTA conducts several activities each year that are a service to the students and families in the district and draw people into the schools for both education and entertainment.
 The PTA has funded several projects to benefit the students of the district including field trips, assemblies, equipment, and technology while the Benjamin Foundation has provided thousands of dollars to fund specific staff proposals to enhance learning.

 An excellent working relationship exists with the Carol Stream Park District which resulted in an inter-governmental agreement to build and share an expanded gymnasium at Evergreen School.
 In addition, a mutually beneficial relationship has been established with a local church that allows each entity to share facilities as needed.
-Also, the Carol Stream Library offers services to district students and staff even if they do not reside in the library district, which benefits the students residing in unincorporated homes that are not a part of any library district.

 The positive support of the community was evidenced in the passing of an Education Fund referendum in November of 2003.
 Support of the referendum allows the district to continue the long-standing practice of maintaining class sizes at or below 25 students in grades 3-8 and at or below 22 students in grades K-2.

 As noted in the mission statement, the district is strongly committed to providing students opportunities to realize their potential toward becoming "lifelong learners."
 Curriculum review is scheduled regularly to ensure that quality programs are offered.
 The district has a commitment to maintaining quality programs in all areas of education including regular education, special education (resource and inclusion), ESL, speech, reading support and gifted programming.